-42 Restricted issues for committee [SM, s 42]
+18 Restricted issues for committee [SM, s 42]

-- (1) A decision is a decision on a restricted issue for the committee if it is a decision- - (a) fixing or changing a contribution to be levied by the body corporate; or - (b) to change rights, privileges or obligations of the owners of lots included in the community titles scheme; or - (c) on an issue reserved, by ordinary resolution of the body corporate, for decision by ordinary resolution of the body corporate; or
+- (1) A decision is a decision on a restricted issue for the committee if it is a decision- - (a) to change rights, privileges or obligations of the owners of lots included in the community titles scheme; or - (b) on an issue reserved, by ordinary resolution of the body corporate, for decision by ordinary resolution of the body corporate; or

-Issues reserved, by ordinary resolution of the body corporate, for decision by ordinary resolution of the body corporate, must be recorded in a register-see section 199 (Register of reserved issues).
+Issues reserved, by ordinary resolution of the body corporate, for decision by ordinary resolution of the body corporate, must be recorded in a register-see section 157 (Register of reserved issues).

-- (d) that may only be made by resolution without dissent, special resolution, majority resolution or ordinary resolution of the body corporate; or - (e) to start a proceeding, other than- - (i) a proceeding to recover a liquidated debt against the owner of a lot; or - (ii) a counterclaim, third-party proceeding or other proceeding in relation to a proceeding to which the body corporate is already a party; or - (iii) a proceeding for an offence under chapter 3, part 5, division 4 of the Act; or - (iv) a prescribed chapter 6 proceeding; or - (f) to pay remuneration, allowances or expenses to a member of the committee unless, under section 43, the decision is not a decision on a restricted issue for the committee. - (2) In this section-
+- (c) that may only be made by resolution without dissent, special resolution, majority resolution or ordinary resolution of the body corporate; or - (d) to start a proceeding, other than- - (i) a proceeding to recover a liquidated debt against the owner of a lot; or - (ii) a counterclaim, third-party proceeding or other proceeding in relation to a proceeding to which the body corporate is already a party; or - (iii) a proceeding for an offence under chapter 3, part 5, division 4 of the Act; or - (iv) a prescribed chapter 6 proceeding.

+(2) In this section-